Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

-For induced safe action sets, the same as for boundary projection applies: the problem becomes more expensive to solve; however, under \Cref{eq:restrictions}, the containment constraint can be replaced, which yields a linear problem again.
-Additionally, ray masking requires a star-shaped safe action set to ensure that the centre and line segment from the boundary point to the centre lie within the set.
-All convex sets are star-shaped.
-While the induced safe action set is not necessarily convex for arbitrary nonlinear transition functions, it is convex under \Cref{eq:restrictions}. \begin{lemma} Let \(\mathcal{A}_s\) be induced by a zonotope with a transition function that is linear with respect to the action and the noise, i.e. \Cref{eq:restrictions} holds.
-Then, the induced safe action set is convex. \end{lemma} \begin{IEEEproof} As the noise set $\mathcal{W}$ is a box, we use \Cref{eq:mapping} and \Cref{eq:taylor} to derive the next set of states
+In addition to the constraints introduced in the problem statement in \Cref{sec:problem_statement}, ray masking requires a star-shaped \cite[Def.
+5.2.9]{papadopoulos2005metric} safe action set to ensure that the safe centre and the line segment from the safe boundary point to the safe centre lie within the set.
+All convex sets, including zonotopes, are star-shaped.
+While a derived safe action set is not necessarily convex, it is convex for a linearised transition function. \begin{theorem} Let $\mathcal{S}_s$ be a zonotope and $\mathcal{S}_{i+1}(a_i, s_i)$ be the next state set as in \Cref{eq:next_state_set}.
+Then, $\mathcal{A}_s$ in \Cref{eq:safe_action_set} is convex. \end{theorem} \begin{IEEEproof} We start by inserting \Cref{eq:next_state_set} into \Cref{eq:safe_action_set}

-with all terms independent of $a_i$ absorbed into $\text{const.}$ to shorten notation.
-Placing this into \Cref{eq:safe_action_set} and abbreviating further yields